ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- We did use the cloud for training but mostly just to try and get better at setting it up and get a deeper understanding of how it works and when to use it.
 Our model and dataset is quite simple and does not require several hours of training before it reaches a somewhat low error rate.
 If one where to create a larger model say a convolutional neural network for classification of images the cloud engine might be more appropriate to use than training locally.
-But in general, the use of the Cloud Engine and Vertex AI shouldn't necesarilly be used if the model and dataset is simple enough to be trained locally. ---
+But in general, the use of the Cloud Engine and Vertex AI shouldn't necessarily be used if the model and dataset is simple enough to be trained locally. ---

 ## Deployment